mennthor/dagman/README.md

 DAGMan job creator wrapper

 This creates dagman job files for submission on a dagman controlled cluster.
-This heavily steals from mbrner's implementation [https://github.com/mbrner](https://github.com/mbrner).
+This heavily steals from mbrner's implementation (visit his page: [https://github.com/mbrner](https://github.com/mbrner)).
 But I tried my luck by rewriting it more for my needs, so it's probably not a very flexible solution.

 ## Fast dagman intro